 The \emph{isoperimetric ratio} of an immersion $f\colon\Sigma\to\R^3$ is defined as the quotient

-denote the area and the signed volume enclosed by $f(\Sigma)$, respectively.
+denote the area and the \FFF algebraic \EEE volume enclosed by $f(\Sigma)$, respectively.
 Here, the normalizing constant is chosen such that by the isoperimetric inequality we always have $\CalI(f)\eqdef\sigma\in [0,1]$ with $\sigma=1$ if and only if $\Sigma=\S^2$ and $f\colon\S^2\to\R^3$ parametrizes a round sphere.
 Critical points of the isoperimetric ratio --- or equivalently, critical points of the volume functional with prescribed area --- are precisely the \emph{CMC-surfaces}, i.e.\ the surfaces with constant mean curvature, which form an important generalization of minimal surfaces and naturally arise in the modeling of soap bubbles.

-The problem of minimizing the Willmore energy among all immersions of a genus $g$ surface $\Sigma_g$ with prescribed isoperimetric ratio, i.e.\ the minimization problem has already been studied in \cite{Schygulla,KellerMondinoRiviere,MondinoScharrer2}.
+The problem of minimizing the Willmore energy among all immersions of a genus $g$ surface $\Sigma_g$ with prescribed isoperimetric ratio, i.e.\ the minimization problem naturally arises in mathematical biology in the \emph{Canham--Helfrich model} \cite{Canham,Helfrich} with zero spontaneous curvature and has already been studied mathematically in \cite{Schygulla,KellerMondinoRiviere,MondinoScharrer2}.
 While the genus zero case was solved in \cite{Schygulla}, the results in \cite{KellerMondinoRiviere,MondinoScharrer2} combined with recent findings in \cite{Scharrer} and \cite{KusnerMcGrath} show that the infimum in \eqref{eq:defbeta} is always attained for any $g\in \N_0$ and $\sigma\in (0,1)$; and satisfies $\beta_g(\sigma)<8\pi$.
 The energy threshold $8\pi$ also plays an important role in the analysis of the Willmore energy, since by the famous Li--Yau inequality \cite{LiYau}, any immersion $f$ of a compact surface with $\CalW(f)<8\pi$ has to be embedded.

 A sufficiently smooth minimizer in \eqref{eq:defbeta} is a \emph{Helfrich immersion}, i.e.\ a solution to the Euler--Lagrange equation

 where $\Delta=\Delta_{g_f}$ denotes the Laplace--Beltrami operator on $(\Sigma, g_f)$.
 In \cite{McCoyWheelerClassification}, solutions to \eqref{eq:Helfrich eq} with small umbilic Willmore energy have been classified, depending on the sign of the \emph{Lagrange-multipliers} $\lambda_1$ and $\lambda_2$.
 We observe that for $\lambda_1, \lambda_2\in \R$ fixed, \eqref{eq:Helfrich eq} is also the Euler--Lagrange equation of the \emph{Helfrich energy} given by